CSC-175/Lab9/README.md

 $`X_{n+2} = X_{n+1} + X_{n}`$

 ## Directions
 Write a program that will prompt the user for an integer that will define the length of the Fibonacci sequence to print to the screen.
-This solution must use a loop without any arrays.
+This solution must use a loop.
+The use of arrays is not allowed on this assignment.

 ## Interface Prototype Example